zs0302/Leary-lab-manual/README.md

 ## Confidentiality Policy
 We expect all the lab members to exercise reasonable care in the disclosure, use and management of restricted information about patients, patient care, personnel, students and the fiscal affairs of University of Missouri Health.

-Protected Health Information (PHI)
+Protected Health Information (PHI) is confidential.
-Patient information is confidential.
 This includes all patient information, whether in electronic, audio, photo, video or paper form.
 We expect all lab members to protect and preserve this confidentiality.

 MU Health operates under the requirements of the Health Insurance Portability and Accountability Act (HIPAA) Privacy and Security Rules and the Health Information Technology for Economic and Clinical Health (HITECH) Act.
 The HIPAA Security Rules require MU Health and our business associates to use administrative, physical and technical safeguards to ensure the confidentiality, integrity and availability of electronic protected health information (PHI).

 We do not access, obtain, disclose or discuss PHI without written authorization from patients or their legal representatives, unless necessary for treatment, payment or health care operations, or required by law.
 We also follow the “Minimum Necessary Rule” which means employees, faculty and staff have the right to access only the patient information necessary to perform our respective jobs.
-If you have questions regarding access to PHI, please contact the System Privacy Officer at (573) 882-3293.
+If you have questions regarding access to PHI, please contact Dr. Leary first.
+The System Privacy Office is available at (573) 882-3293.

 ### HIPAA
 The Health Insurance Portability and Accountability Act (HIPAA), which became law in 1996, was intended to improve health insurance information portability and to simplify the administration of health care information.
 The Administrative Simplification provisions of HIPAA dictated that national standards for electronic health care transactions and code sets; and national identifiers for providers, health plans, and employers were established which were intended to ensure security and privacy of health information.
 This resulted in the improvement of the efficiency and effectiveness of the health care system through the establishment of standards for electronic data interchange.